*This style is our current best seller. It's the client & house favorite.*

 At this time, it only comes in black leather and medium width.
 (We regularly fit wider width guys with this boot up to a double EE & even a few EEE.
 (The wider width guys generally just go up a size & it works out well.)
-We believe & our client feedback is telling us that these boots do run true to size.
-Thus, unlike some of our other men's styles you DON'T need to go up another size on this boot.
+We believe & our client feedback is telling us that these boots do run a generous size.
+Thus, you DO NOT need to go up another size on this boot.
 Please buy the size you normally would wear in boots.
-The only reason you'd need to go up a size in this boot is if you wear a solid 1/2 size.
+The only reason you'd need to go up a size in this boot is if you wear a SOLID 1/2 size.
 Please check the measurements below to be sure this will work for your size calves.
 If your not sure what size to get after reading the below example, please contact us for help.

 If you generally wear a size 10 order a 10.

 If you generally wear a size 10, but sometimes an 10.5 you should go with the 10 as that's the size you generally wear.